Kotlin/KEEP/proposals/context-receivers.md

-The context-oriented approach has many applications in the design of idiomatic Kotlin APIs (for example, see ["An introduction to context-oriented programming in Kotlin" by Alexander Nozik](https://proandroiddev.com/an-introduction-context-oriented-programming-in-kotlin-2e79d316b0a2)) and is a part of a more generic [code coloring concept](https://github.com/Kotlin/KEEP/blob/5ed1557d3812c4aa2b3856a5a6c92157a891c7d7/notes/code-coloring.md).
+The context-oriented approach has many applications in the design of idiomatic Kotlin APIs (for example, see ["An introduction to context-oriented programming in Kotlin" by Alexander Nozik](https://proandroiddev.com/an-introduction-context-oriented-programming-in-kotlin-2e79d316b0a2)) and is a building block of a more generic [code coloring concept](https://github.com/Kotlin/KEEP/blob/master/notes/code-coloring.md).
 However, a member extension is now the only way to define a context-dependent declaration, and this form has multiple limitations that restrict its practical usefulness.